SavinaRoja/SavinaRoja.github.io/_posts/2015-11-17-a-review-of-the-central-dogma.md

 information may result in altering protein sequence information and violate the dogma.

-I'm not sure whether or not I am ready to offer a concrete opinion, because it would seem to me that the examples discussed might be little distinguished (though certainly no less fascinating) from other epigenetic factors influence chromatin regulation and alternative splicing to name a couple.
-I might offer then that if epigenetics do impinge on the central dogma, then it is not only prions that violate the central dogma, but other epigenetic modes as well that influence biopolymer sequence.
+I'm not sure whether or not I am fully decided here, because it would seem to me that there is little distinction between this subject (though certainly no less fascinating) and other epigenetic factors.
+I might suggest then that if epigenetics do impinge on the central dogma, then it is contradicted not only by prions, but other epigenetic modes as well that influence biopolymer sequence.

 Whether or not the central dogma stands does not undermine the foundations of